RJonMshka/CS474Homework1/README.md

 ### PublicMethod(methodName: String, argExp: SetExpression, mBodyExpArgs: SetExpression*)
 `PublicMethod` Expression is similar to `Method`.
-`PublicMethod` creates a method with public access modiifer which means that it can be accessed/invoked outside class's body directly and can be inherited by any sub-class.
+`PublicMethod` creates a method with public access modifier which means that it can be accessed/invoked outside class's body directly and can be inherited by any sub-class.
 The last expression of method body will specify its return type.

 Usage: